-As I was slicing up the mozzarella for my children’s Margherita pizza, I became envious because it looked so good.
-Unfortunately, it wasn’t gluten-free for me.
-I’m the only one in my house that can’t have gluten, so meal making can be a little tricky at times.
-I opened up the fridge, looked through all of the drawers.
-I frantically searched for something to whip up that was equally satisfying.
-Staring me in the face was a package of beautiful portobellos that I was saving to grill up as burgers and a big bowl full of cherry tomatoes that I had picked from the garden.
-About 30 minutes later, I ended up having my take of a gluten-free version of a Margherita pizza and it was all mine!!
+As I was slicing up mozzarella for my children’s Margherita pizza, I became envious because it looked so good.
+Unfortunately, it wasn’t gluten-free and I couldn’t have any.
+Meal making in my house can be a little tricky at times.
+So, I opened up the fridge, looked through all of the drawers and frantically searched for something to whip up that was equally satisfying.
+Staring me in the face was a package of beautiful portobellos that I was saving to grill up as burgers.
+I also found a bowl full of fresh cherry tomatoes that I had picked from our garden.
+Thirty minutes later, I was left with a gluten-free version of the Margherita pizza I had just made.
+This one was all mine!!
 Just kidding I made some for my husband too.
 I’m not that evil.

 Cherry Tomato & Spinach Stuffed Portobello MushroomsCourse: Entrées, Side Dishes

-Portobello mushrooms stuffed with cherry tomatoes, spinach and mozzarella cheese make an amazing meal healthy alternative to pizza, or slice them up as appetizers for your dinner guests.
+Portobello mushrooms stuffed with cherry tomatoes, spinach and mozzarella cheese make an amazing meal healthy alternative to pizza.
+You can also slice them up as appetizers for your dinner guests.

 4 large Portobello Mushrooms, stem removed, washed and dried